FreddyE1982/stsmoddergui/futures.md

 that the scheduler wires into BaseMod subscribers, and surface the registration points on ``PLUGIN_MANAGER`` so third-party extensions can augment the event matrix without monkeypatching the core implementation.

+## Character builder scaffolding

+Teach the high-level `Character` helper to generate self-contained runtime packages so that mods assembled through the declarative decks API can bundle a ready-to-run `project.py`.
+Usage: extend `Character.createMod` with an optional `generate_python_package` flag that writes a minimal package embedding the registered decks and characters, ensuring teams without an existing Python code base can still rely on the automated bundler.